Debt ceiling tests Speaker McCarthy as he rides breezily through high-wire act of his career - KESQ

 McCarthy, with his laid-back California vibe, was never Washington’s bet to become speaker, having almost missed seizing the gavel in a history-making spectacle at the start of this year.

-But the 58-year-old is now leading House Republicans in the high-wire act of his career: Having negotiated with Democratic President Joe Biden over raising the nation’s debt limit, he now must deliver the votes to pass the spending cuts package into law.
+But the 58-year-old is now leading House Republicans in the high-wire act of his career: Having negotiated a deal with Democratic President Joe Biden over the weekend to raise the nation’s debt limit, he now must deliver the votes to pass the spending cuts package into law.

 The standoff is being watched the world over as the United States stares down a June 5 deadline when it could run short of cash to pay its bills, potentially hurling the American economy into chaos with an unprecedented default and taking the global economy into a crisis.

 McCarthy commands only a slim majority in the House and must reach out to Democrats to support the compromise.
-But neither side is expected to be happy with the deal announced late Saturday.
+But neither side is expected to be happy with the final agreement reached Sunday between the president and speaker.

 If McCarthy succeeds in pushing the budget-cutting deal through Congress, it will be an accomplishment like nothing he has achieved before.
 Or he could lose it all, if the compromise he reached with the Democratic White House becomes so objectionable to the conservative flank that Republicans try to oust him from his job.

-“One thing you’ve always learned about me: I don’t give up it,” McCarthy told reporters as he arrived at the Capitol on Saturday morning.
+“One thing you’ve always learned about me: I don’t give up,” McCarthy told reporters as he arrived at the Capitol on Saturday morning.

 “Doesn’t matter how many times it takes,” he went on, “you want to make sure you get an agreement worthy of the American public.”